Skip to content

 Bottom Line

-The Safari also keeps a record of the sites you’ve visited in the browsing history, which can also be cleared.
+Safari also keeps a record of the sites you’ve visited, hence we can also clear browsing history if required.

 Please share the article if you find it helpful: